 General Information on Erasmus+

-Erasmus+ is an EU programme aimed at providing support for education, training, youth and sport in Europe in the period from 2014 until 2020.
-More detailed information is available at the EU Erasmus + website and at the Erasmus + National Office in Russia website.
+Erasmus+ is an EU programme aimed at providing support for education, training, youth and sport in Europe.

 HSE has been participating in the bilateral mobility programme with European universities through Key Action 1 since 2015: Learning Mobility of Individuals - Credit Mobility (Short-term Mobility), which aims at encouraging the mobility of students, faculty and staff members through the provision of financial support within bilateral mobility agreements with universities participating in the programme and from partner countries.

 The terms and conditions of the selection process shall be determined by the given partner university.
-Appropriate information shall be uploaded to the university’s website and promoted by the HSE Office for International Cooperation and the HSE Department of Internationalisation in conjunction with the deputy deans/deans/coordinators responsible for international cooperation at respective faculties.
+Appropriate information shall be uploaded to the university’s website and promoted by the HSE Office for International Cooperation and the HSE Department of Internationalization in conjunction with the deputy deans/deans/coordinators responsible for international cooperation at respective faculties.

 There are two types of E+ mobility programmes:

 - Parallel funding for the same visit from other EU funds is forbidden.
 Parallel funding from other third-party funds or home university or private means is permitted.